poke1024/origami/README.md

 Batch processes can be run concurrently.
 Origami supports file-based locking or by using a database (see `--lock-strategy`).
 The latter strategy is more compatible and set by default.
 Use `--lock-database` to specify the path to a lock database (if none is specified, Origami will create one in your data folder).

-## Dinglehopper
+## Evalulation via Dinglehopper

-To evaluate performance using Dinglehopper, you probably want to use:
+To evaluate performance using <a href="https://github.com/qurator-spk/dinglehopper">Dinglehopper</a>, you probably want to use:

 ```
 python -m origami.batch.utils.evaluate DATA_PATH